BIOGRAPHY

 Superb and versatile singing

-Jennifer’s other engagements include performing at prestigious events such as ‘Orchestra in a Field’ with conductor Charles Hazelwood, and guest appearances at the International Green Awards, celebrating Prince Charles’ ‘Lifetime Achievement Award’.
-Jennifer performed the lead role, 'Lydia' for the 'Deal Festival' in a modern opera ‘Burning of the Boats’, directed by Matthew Sharp and conducted by David Burridge in 2014 and again in 2018 whilst 9 months pregnant!
-Jennifer also performed on several occasions for the celebrated Canterbury Music Festival.
-Jennifer has also dedicated many of her recitals to fundraising for various international charities, such as Save the Children and been involved in many international fundraising projects, including an event hosted by Sir Richard Branson.
+Jennifer’s other engagements include performing at prestigious events such as ‘Orchestra in a Field’ with conductor Charles Hazelwood, and guest appearances at the International Green Awards, celebrating Prince Charles and also, David Attenborough's ‘Lifetime Achievement Awards’.
+Jennifer has dedicated many of her recitals to fundraising for various international charities, such as Save the Children and been involved in many international fundraising projects, including an event hosted by Sir Richard Branson called Ocean Gala raising awareness for global initiatives in ocean clean up solutions.

 Prior to her Music studies Jennifer gained a BA in English Literature at the University of Kent.
 Later as a music student Jennifer was awarded a First Class degree and Full Scholarship for her Master of Music degree, in which she gained a Distinction for Performance.
 Prizes and scholarships were awarded to Jennifer during her studies from the Beerling Trust, Seary Trust and the Alan Parnell Competition.
 During this time Jennifer was honoured as the overall winner of the Kent Arts Festival.